domluna/JuliaFormatter.jl/docs/src/style.md

 end
 ```

-Binary calls are placed on a single line.
-The vast majority of operators and arguments are separated by a single space with the exception of colons and operations inside an indexing expression.
+Binary calls are placed on a single line and separated by whitespace.
+The exception to this are colon operations and operations inside an indexing expression.
+The latter
+being optional.

+Example 1:

 ```julia
 a+b